icinganalysis/icinganalysis.github.io/content/NACA-TN-339.md

 category: icing tunnels
 status: draft

-###_"A spray, which consisted of very small drops, was found to be quite satisfactor"_
+###_"A spray, which consisted of very small drops, was found to be quite satisfactory"_

 #"Refrigerated Wind Tunnel Tests on Surface Coatings for Preventing Ice Formation"